 Yes, you read correctly-free.

 CouchSurfing, for instance, allows bold backpackers to search all over the globe for good-natured, friendly hosts willing to offer complimentary accommodations.
-Other hospitality hubs, such as GlobalFreeloaders and Stay4Free, offer similar services, but with a catch-you'll have to pay it forward and offer other fellow travelers a place to stay at your humble abode as well.
+Other hospitality hubs offer similar services, but with a catch-you'll have to pay it forward and offer other fellow travelers a place to stay at your humble abode as well.

 2. Recover Losses While Globetrotting

 While you're zip-lining in the rainforests of Costa Rica, did you know that you can make money off your vacant home?
-If you're nervous about listing your place on AirBnB, consider Camp in My Garden.
-This service allows travelers to rent out their yards while they're out exploring the world and you can make up to $15 per person, which could easily add up to pay for a few meals on your vacation.
-You could also do the same with your unoccupied parking space, thanks to JustPark, earning anywhere from $10 to $25, depending on your location.
+If you're nervous about listing your place on AirBnB, consider Campspace.
+This service allows travelers to rent out their yards while they're out exploring the world and you can set up your own pricing, which could easily add up to pay for a few meals or more on your vacation.
+You could also do the same with your unoccupied parking space, thanks to JustPark.

 3. Skip the Escargot and Filet Mignon